alexkychen/assignPOP/README.md

 ## Version compatibility (2020.7.24)
 assignPOP version 1.1.9 and older are not fully compatible with newly released R 4.0.0.
-If you're using R 4.0.0 (or newer), please update your assignPOP to 1.2.0 via this github repo.
+If you're using R 4.0.0 (or newer), please update your assignPOP to 1.2.0.